rajware/dockercourse-image/README.md

 Each image contains a self-contained Alpine Linux installation with XFCE, and the open-source Docker Engine.

 The VirtualBox image includes a display manager (LXDM), and is intended to be used from the VirtualBox UI directly.
 It offers a full GUI, with host clipboard integration.
+It can also be reached from the host via SSH, using hostname `localhost` and port 50022.

 The Hyper-V image does not include a display manager.
 It is intended to be used via an RDP connection (Windows Remote Desktop for example).
 It also offers, via the RDP client software, a full GUI with host clipboard integration.
+It can also be reached from the host via SSH, using its IP address and port 22.

 ## Building Images